partlyhuman/wanwan-t-en/Wanwan Aijou Monogatari.md

 Judy: Momo-chan, you can do it!
 Think back!

 Momo: Errr...
 That's right!
-Earb the bear!!
-It's Earb!
+Muku the bear!!
+It's Muku!

 Cukeman: Cyu cyuke, what's dis, youse some kinda friends of Prince Bear over there?